MaksymTeslenkoDev/patterns/Readme.md

 ### Conclusion

 The Observer pattern provides a simple way of communicating between components in a loosely coupled manner.
 It's a key part in many reactive systems and data-driven applications.

+## Factory Method Pattern

+The Factory Method Pattern is a creational design pattern that provides an interface for creating objects, but allows subclasses to alter the type of objects that will be created.

+### Structure

+The Factory Method Pattern involves two main components:

+1. **Creator**: Declares the factory method, which returns an object of type Product.
+Creator may also define a default implementation of the factory method.
+2. **ConcreteCreator**: Overrides the factory method to return an instance of a ConcreteProduct.

+### Usage

+The Factory Method Pattern is used when:

+- A class can't anticipate the class of objects it must create.
+- A class wants its subclasses to specify the objects it creates.
+- Classes delegate responsibility to one of several helper subclasses, and you want to localize the knowledge of which helper subclass is the delegate.

+### Common Cases

+1. **UI Libraries**: A library that's used for building UI components might use the Factory Method pattern to create buttons, panels, dialogs, etc.
+2. **Database Connectors**: Depending on the type of database (MySQL, PostgreSQL, MongoDB, etc.), a different type of connector might be created.

+## Abstract Factory Pattern

+The Abstract Factory Pattern is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+### Structure

+The Abstract Factory Pattern involves several components:

+1. **AbstractFactory**: Declares an interface for operations that create abstract products.
+2. **ConcreteFactory**: Implements the operations to create concrete product objects.
+3. **AbstractProduct**: Declares an interface for a type of product object.
+4. **ConcreteProduct**: Defines a product object to be created by the corresponding concrete factory, and implements the AbstractProduct interface.

+### Usage

+The Abstract Factory Pattern is used when:

+- A system should be independent of how its products are created, composed, and represented.
+- A system should be configured with one of multiple families of products.
+- Products from a family are designed to work together, and you need to enforce this constraint.
+- You want to provide a class library of products, and you want to reveal just their interfaces, not their implementations.

+### Common Cases

+1. **GUI Toolkits**: Different operating systems have different look and feel for their GUI controls.
+An application can use an Abstract Factory to create controls that look native to the OS it's running on.
+2. **Database Migration Tools**: These tools can use Abstract Factory to create different types of database commands, which makes it easy to switch between different databases.

+### Conclusion

+The Factory Method and Abstract Factory patterns encapsulate the complexities of creating objects.
+The Factory Method pattern uses inheritance and relies on a subclass to handle the desired object instantiation.
+On the other hand, the Abstract Factory pattern uses object composition.
+Object creation is implemented in methods exposed in the factory interface.

 Stay tuned for more patterns!